RRZK/CancerSysDB/README.md

 </pre></code>

 ## Extending the Database
-This part defines how the Database can be costumized to fit special Needs!
+This part defines how the database can be costumized to fit special needs!

 ### Extending Data Types

-Dataypes in Cancersys are defined by [Grails Domain Classes](http://docs.grails.org/2.5.x/ref/Domain%20Classes/Usage.html).
+Data types in the CancerSysDB are defined by [Grails Domain Classes](http://docs.grails.org/2.5.x/ref/Domain%20Classes/Usage.html).
-The Datatypes can be extended without touching other code (except for the [dataset class](grails-app/domain/de/cancersysdb/Dataset.groovy)).
+The data types can be extended without touching other code (except for the [dataset class](grails-app/domain/de/cancersysdb/Dataset.groovy)).

-All Data types are Attached to Datasets which
+All data types are attached to datasets which

-* Define which data is asociated into a dataSET
+* define which data is associated into a dataset,
-* Restrict the access
+* restrict the access,
-* Define Contexts like Samples, Descriptions and File Origins.
+* define contexts like samples, descriptions and file origins.

-All Data Types are Organized in the Package _[de.cancersys.data](grails-app/domain/de/cancersysdb/data)_
+All data types are organized in the package _[de.cancersys.data](grails-app/domain/de/cancersysdb/data)_

-This Package Creates a Base for Classes That Hold Data This Data.
+This package creates a base for classes that hold data.

-All classes in this Package start with the Keyword " _Data_ "
+All classes in this package start with the keyword " _Data_ "

-There are three Types of Classes:
+There are three types of classes:

-##### general Dataclass
+##### General data class

-They need to Implement the _DataEntryInterface_ This interface just manages the Requirement that a Dataset is referenced.
+They need to implement the _DataEntryInterface_ .
+This interface just manages the requirement that a dataset is referenced.

-##### Annotation Dataclass
+##### Annotation data class

-These Annotations define asociations to genes for example.
+These annotations define, for instance, associations to genes.
 They can be handled by the generic CSV importer.

-##### Group Dataclass
+##### Group data class

-These Classes Assembe groups of Datasets.
+These classes assemble groups of datasets.

-#### Dataclass Attributes
+#### Data class attributes

-Dataclasses are Normal Grails Domain Objects.
-They can be Modelled like those.
+Data classes are normal Grails Domain Objects and can be modelled like those.

-All normal Java Datatypes are supported(like Long,Integer,Float String etc.).
-[Gene](grails-app/domain/de/cancersysdb/geneticStandards/Gene.groovy) Datatype can be used as References in Domain classes.
-The Automatic Importers will Handle and Match thus Data.
+All normal Java data types are supported (like Long,Integer,Float String etc.).
+[Gene](grails-app/domain/de/cancersysdb/geneticStandards/Gene.groovy) Data types can be used as references in domain classes.
+The automatic importers will handle and match thus data.

-#### Optional Fields
+#### Optional fields

-To add an Optional Field in a Dataset, use the standard GORM Constraint _nullable_ .
-This will make Fields optional and will also be evaluated while importing CSV Files.
+To add an optional field in a dataset, use the standard GORM constraint _nullable_ .
+This will make fields optional and will also be evaluated while importing CSV Files.

-#### Useful Interfaces
+#### Useful interfaces

-There are Interfaces which help to Normalize Functions:
+There are interfaces which help to normalize functions:

-_GenPosInterface_ defines a Position in the Genome.
+_GenPosInterface_ defines a position in the genome.

-SingleLineDataset defines that there is just one Line in the Dataset.
+SingleLineDataset defines that there is just one line in the dataset.

-BinaryDataDataset defines that there is Binary Data in the Dataset.
+BinaryDataDataset defines that there is Binary Data in the dataset.

 ###Extending Import capabilities

-Imports can be Managed in multiple ways,
-Since the Most Files in Genertics are CSV File Formats which present alot of Variation in the Column Values.
-External CSV Data can be Mapped to The Internal Datarepresentation.
-For Formats like vcf etc, special Importers must be written.
+Imports can be managed in multiple ways since most files in genomics are CSV file formats presenting a lot of variation in the column values.
+External CSV data can be mapped to the internal data representation.
+For formats like VCF, special importers must be written.

-Single csv files where the Column headers cant be Mapped automatically to the Internal Database Formats must be mapped manualy.
-After Choosing an Internal Destination and a file to Upload, a Dialog is shown where the Files columns can be Mapped to Internal Fields.
-Optionolal Values canbe left out by choosing the Value, DO NOT MAP
+Single CSV files where the column headers cannot be mapped automatically to the internal database formats must be mapped manually.
+After choosing an internal destination and a file to upload, a dialog is shown where the file columns can be mapped to internal fields.
+Optional values can be left out by choosing the value DO NOT MAP.

-#### Automated Imports
+#### Automated imports

-Automated Directory Imports per directory Upload script. here a CSV Based description, correspontig to the Single File Upload can be described in the mapping section of a meta.json Upload Description.
+Automated directory imports per directory upload script.
+Here, a CSV-based description, corresponding to the single file upload can be described in the mapping section of a meta.json upload description.

 #### Special importers

-From a technical Perspective there are basically two ways to Import datasets into the Database:
+From a technical perspective, there are basically two ways to import datasets into the database:

-Generic CSV Imports These Imports are Managed by the Class [de.cancersys.Import.GenericCSVImporterService](grails-app/services/de/cancersysdb/Import/GenericCSVImporterService.groovy) .
-This class uses a Mapping to Map the External File to the Internal Datamodell.
-Therefore all the required Fields in the Internal Datamodell must be present in the External Datamodell.
+Generic CSV imports: these imports are managed by the class [de.cancersys.Import.GenericCSVImporterService](grails-app/services/de/cancersysdb/Import/GenericCSVImporterService.groovy) which uses a mapping to map the external file to the internal data model.
+Thus, all the required fields in the internal data model must be present in the external data model.

-Special Imports For Formats like vcf etc, special Importers must be written.
-Those are Managed by the [FileImportService](grails-app/services/de/cancersysdb/Import/FileImportService.groovy).
-This Services Manages as the Importers implementing [ImporterServiceInterface](src/groovy/de/cancersysdb/ImportTools/ImporterServiceInterface.groovy).
-Examples are found in the [Package de.cancersys.Importers](grails-app/services/de/cancersysdb/Importer)
+Special imports for formats like VCF: special importers must be written.
+Those are managed by the [FileImportService](grails-app/services/de/cancersysdb/Import/FileImportService.groovy).
+This service manages as the importers implementing [ImporterServiceInterface](src/groovy/de/cancersysdb/ImportTools/ImporterServiceInterface.groovy).
+Examples are given in the [Package de.cancersys.Importers](grails-app/services/de/cancersysdb/Importer)
 <pre><code class="groovy">
 /**
- * This Interface Defines Input Functions and Static Variable Arrays Which Define what an ImporterService Class can transform to the Database!
+ * This interface defines input functions and static variable arrays which define what an ImporterService class can transform to the database!
  */
 interface ImporterServiceInterface {
     /**
-     * This Variable Contains Datatypes as Keys and Target Classes as Lists.
+     * This variable contains data types as keys and target classes as lists.
-     * This can be read so The best importer for a Task can be found.
+     * This can be read so the best importer for a task can be found.
      */
     static Map<String,List> MapsTo
     /**
-     * This Map Contains the Matiching Patterns for the Maps to Defined File Types.
+     * This map contains the matching patterns for the maps to defined file types.
-     * This can either contain Possible File Name Ends or a Lot of Regex Patterns to match The Filename
+     * This can either contain possible file name ends or a lot of regex patterns to match the filename.
-     * A Regexpattern will allways be choosen with Higher Priority while determiting an suitable importerService */ static Map<String,List> FilenamePattern
+     * A regex pattern will always be chosen with higher priority while determining a suitable importerService */ static Map<String,List> FilenamePattern
     /**
-     * This is the Main Function which hastobe Implemented to Parse Stuff into the Database
+     * This is the main function which has to be implemented to parse data into the database
-     * @param format The Format of The File
+     * @param format The format of the file
-     * @param Into The Table this Parses into
+     * @param Into The table this parses into
-     * @param File The file with Content as String or Stream
+     * @param File The file with content as string or stream
-     * @param sourceFile The Source file Meta Description form the Database
+     * @param sourceFile The source file meta description from the database
-     * @param owner The Owner
+     * @param owner The owner
-     * @param annon Is it Annonmyzed
+     * @param annon Is it anonymzed?
-     * @param shared is it Shared
+     * @param shared Is it shared?
-     * @param ip The Import Protocoll
+     * @param ip The import protocoll
-     * @param ds The Dataset to import the Stuff to
+     * @param ds The dataset to import the data to
-     * @return Import protocoll with the Successstatus etc */
+     * @return Import protocol with the success status etc.
+     */
     ImportProtocol importContent(String format, String Into,
             def File, SourceFile sourceFile, User owner, boolean annon, boolean shared, ImportProtocol ip, Dataset ds)